zanellafernanda/zanellafernanda/README.md

 ## 💫 About Me:

-🌱 I am a Full Stack Software Engineer passionate about technology and innovation with a strong focus on solving problems and creating effective, user-friendly web applications that deliver outstanding experiences using React.js, Next.js, Javascript, Node.js, Database(SQL and NoSQL), and WordPress.
-Contributing to different companies specialized in the most diverse segments such as Relocation schooling Assistance, Internet Awards, Tourism/traveling, and e-commerce developing web applications, automating processes, integrating platforms, and gathering customer requirements. <br>
+🌱 Full Stack Software Engineer with strong expertise in Python, JavaScript (Node.js), Databases (Postgres and MySQL), React, experience in building scalable applications, APIs, and automation workflows.
+Skilled in integrating platforms, optimizing deployments, and delivering secure, data-driven solutions across industries such as relocation, e-commerce, travel, and digital platforms.
+Passionate about turning complex requirements into reliable software that enhances user experience and operational efficiency.   <br>
 🐾 Fun fact: Whenever I hit a coding bug, I explain the problem to my cat.
 Somehow, by the time I’m done, I’ve always figured out the solution! <br>
 🤝 Connect with me on [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://www.linkedin.com/in/fernanda-zanella/)